-The degree of fragility is captured by 'fragility index' proxied by CPIA rating of macroeconomic management and coping with fragility (1=low to 6=high).
+The degree of fragility is captured by 'fragility index' proxied by CPIA rating of macroeconomic management and coping with fragility (1=low to 6=high), which reflects a variety of indicators, observations, and judgments based on country knowledge and on relevant publicly available indicators.
 The high value implies low fragility and the low-value high fragility.
 We have also tried conflict indices, but prefer the 'fragility index' as the former does not cover many countries.
 We have used the annual growth rates of agricultural value added per worker based on Imai, Cheng, and Gaiha, (2017), drawing upon WDI.